Lewimaron/ArkModifiedSpawnLevelDistribution/README.md

 ## Introduction

-Changes to spawn level distribution on The Island and Scorched Earth to match the official spawn level distribution on Ragnarok and The Center.
+Changes to spawn level distribution on all maps to match the official spawn level distribution on Ragnarok and The Center.

 The Island (Official)
 ![The Island Official](https://user-images.githubusercontent.com/408350/31574077-00ba5c90-b0c8-11e7-96f5-2c0cb54fcd6b.png)